StefanHeng/StefanHeng.github.io/_pages/index.md

 {% include title-script.html title="About | Stefan Heng" %}

-I'm a Master student in Computer Science at Georgia Tech.
-I currently work as a Research Assistant at [CLARITY lab](https://www.jasonmars.org/2014/03/20/clarity-lab-at-university-of-michigan/).
+I'm a Master's student in Computer Science at Georgia Tech, where I'm engaged in Large Language Model (LLM) research under the guidance of [Professor Chao Zhang](http://chaozhang.org).

-I received my Bachelor's degree in Computer Science at University of Michigan.
-I interned at eBay Seller Experience as a front-end engineer.
+I received my Bachelor's degree in Computer Science at University of Michigan, during which I interned at eBay as a front-end engineer.
-Regarding research, I am fortunate to be mentored by [Dr. Mohammed Saeed](https://mcircc.umich.edu/members/mohammed-saeed-md-phd) and [Prof. Jason Mars](https://www.jasonmars.org).
+Regarding prior research, I am fortunate to be mentored by [Dr. Mohammed Saeed](https://mcircc.umich.edu/members/mohammed-saeed-md-phd) on ECG signal processing.
+I also enjoyed working with Ph.D. candidate [Christopher Clarke](https://csclarke.com) and [Professor Jason Mars](https://www.jasonmars.org) on NLP.

-I'm seeking a CS Ph.D. program.
+I'm seeking a CS/NLP Ph.D. program.
 <br>
 <br>